triblespace/tribles-deno/readme.md

 static conversions of JSON data to be cumbersome, we've adapted many concepts from it.

-_TribleDB_ is therefore wrapped by _TribleKB_, which performs conversions between JS Objects and _trible_ data, provides tree interfaces for data insertion, and tree based query capabilites, as well as tree-based graph walking capabilites, all operating over familiar plain old javascript objects (and
+_TribleDB_ is therefore wrapped by _KB_, which performs conversions between JS Objects and _trible_ data, provides tree interfaces for data insertion, and tree based query capabilites, as well as tree-based graph walking capabilites, all operating over familiar plain old javascript objects (and